 You need to be screened if you are travelling on a flight within Australia or entering the sterile area (the secure part of the terminal building) to accompany or meet a passenger.
 Personal effects are x-rayed and people entering the sterile area pass through a walk-through metal detector.
 This is supplemented by random checks for explosives.
-At Adelaide Airport, the security process is managed by ISS, our security provider.
+At Adelaide Airport, the screening process is managed by an AAL authorised security provider.
 If you are travelling within Australia, no further security checks are required.

 Getting Through Security Quickly

 By following these simple tips, passing through security can be made even easier:

 • Take laptops, tablets and any large electrical items out of bags and place on a tray.